 However, lots of people want to know that they are definitely producing ketones and are in a state of ketosis.
 The only way to know this is through Keto Testing.
 It’s not necessary, but might give you piece of mind at the beginning of your keto journey.

-Now that you understand what the keto diet is, it’s time to explain some of the keto rules.
+Now that you understand what the keto diet is, it’s time to explain some of the keto guidelines and rules.

 The keto diet is low carb AND no sugar.
 This means that you can not eat sugars or fake sugars; and should not eat most fruits due to their sugar content.
 Some people enjoy berries on occasion.
 Lemons and limes are ok as well.

 There are some all natural sweeteners that are deemed safe on the keto diet.
-These include Erythritol and Stevia.
+These include Erythritol and pure Stevia.
+(Some Stevia products include fillers and other ingredients.
+Make sure to read your ingredient labels.)
 Since you can not eat sugar, you also need to watch for sugars in any packaged products.